CIAT-DAPA/GapAnalysis/README.md

 # GapAnalysis R package

 ## Description
-The GapAnalysis R package provides a series of functions that allows the user to evaluate the in situ and ex situ conservation status of a plant species in a standardized and reproducible way.
-This method will generate quantitative metrics and spatial outputs which represent the need for conservation and where gap in the collection/conservation of the species exist on the landscape.
+The GapAnalysis R package provides a series of functions that allows the user to evaluate the ex situ and in situ conservation status of taxa in a standardized and reproducible way, to combine these metrics into an integrated conservation assessment, and to compare and calculate a conservation indicator metric across taxa.
+GapAnalysis generates quantitative metrics and spatial outputs which represent the state of conservation and where gaps in the collection/conservation of taxa exist on the landscape.

 The GapAnalysis functions requires the user to provide two inputs A `data.frame` of species occurrences
-A `raster` object of the predicted potential habitat
+A `raster` object of the predicted potential habitat (species distribution model)

-This library consists of 14 functions.
-These are split between 4 categories; pre-analysis, in-situ, ex-situ, and summary results.
-The pre-analysis steps establishes the data structure and cleans the data.
-The in-situ and ex-situ fuctions produce the quantitative conservation assessments.
+This library consists of 16 functions within 4 families: pre-analysis, ex situ conservation gap analysis, in situ conservation gap analysis, and summary evaluations.
+In short, the pre-analysis process establishes the file structure and prepares the input data.
+The ex situ and in situ processes perform the respective conservation strategy gap analyses and produce both quantitative and spatial results.
+The combined assessment merges the individual assessments, summarizes the results across taxa, calculates the indicator, and generates a summary html document for each taxon, which can be used to evaluate outputs and aid conservation planning.

-While each step of the process can be ran as a stand alone function the library is intended to be used following the example workflow provided below.

-As with any evaluation the quality and completeness of the data used in the assessment is the limiting factor to the overall usefulness of these metrics.
-A full description of the application of this process can be found here(link to the paper eventually)
+As with any evaluation the quality and completeness of the data used in the assessment is the limiting factor to the overall usefulness of the metric.
+A full description of the application of this process can be found here (link to the paper eventually)

 ## Installation
 GapAnalysis can be installed as follows